Home Knowledge Base Administrator Getting Started Administration - Overview (Sysadmin)

 2 The Administration menu

 The Administration menu is divided into four sections, each covering a distinct area of site management.
-Note that not all sites has the same setups and configurations, so not all icons will be available on all sites.
+Not all sites have the same setup and configuration, so not all tools listed below will be available on every site.

 2.1 Courses and Students